jlevy/og-equity-compensation/README.md

 based on the hope and expectation that the company will grow and make more money in the future.

-🄳 Companies add (or “issue”) shares during fundraising, which can then be awarded to investors in exchange for their investment.
+🄳 Companies add (or “issue”) shares during fundraising, which can be exchanged for cash from investors.
 As the number of outstanding shares goes up, the percentage ownership of each shareholder goes down.
 This is called [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).